 Kelly Loeffler repeats Trump didn't lose 2020 election during Georgia Senate debate against Raphael Warnock

-Senator Kelly Loeffler repeatedly refused Sunday to acknowledge that President Trump lost re-election in November, as she debated her Democratic opponent, Reverend Raphael Warnock, ahead of twin Georgia runoff elections that will determine which party controls the Senate.
+Senator Kelly Loeffler repeatedly refused to acknowledge that President Trump lost re-election in November, as she debated her Democratic opponent, Reverend Raphael Warnock, on Sunday ahead of twin Georgia runoff elections that will determine which party controls the Senate.

 Asked specifically about President-elect Joe Biden's victory in Georgia and whether she agreed with Mr. Trump's unfounded accusations of widespread voter fraud, Loeffler sidestepped the matter.
 "The president has every right to every legal recourse, and that's what's taking place," Loeffler said.